Drop shadow

 In graphic design and computer graphics, a drop shadow is a visual effect consisting of a drawing element which looks like the shadow of an object, giving the impression that the object is raised above the objects behind it.
 The drop shadow is often used for elements of a graphical user interface such as windows or menus, and for simple text.
 The text label for icons on desktops in many desktop environments has a drop shadow, as this effect effectively distinguishes the text from any colored background it may be in front of.

+The Oxford English Dictionary cites the term "drop shadow" as dating back to 1952.

 A simple way of drawing a drop shadow of a rectangular object is to draw a gray or black area underneath and offset from the object.
 In general, a drop shadow is a copy in black or gray of the object, drawn in a slightly different position.
 Realism may be increased by: